elgatosf/streamdeck-kit-ipad/README.md

 // Run session setup to define what should be displayed on every connected device StreamDeckSession.setUp { device in
     print("Rendering \(device.info.productName)")
-    return StreamDeckLayout { keypadContext in // Trailing closure (keyAreaView:) expects content for the keypad StreamDeckKeypadLayout { keyContext in // Trailing closure (keyView:) expects a factory for keys StreamDeckKeyView { isDown in
+    return StreamDeckLayout { keypadContext in // Trailing closure (keyArea:) expects content for the keypad StreamDeckKeyAreaLayout { keyContext in // Trailing closure (keyView:) expects a factory for keys StreamDeckKeyView { isDown in
                 // Handle key down/up events
                 print(isDown ?
 "Key is down" : "Key is up")